AdvanceYourIT/SHADOW/README.md

 ## Features

 - **Bulk Export of Scripts & Monitoring Policies**
-  - Export all scripts or policies from NinjaOne with one click.
+  - Export all scripts or policies from NinjaOne in one click.
-  - Download as a ZIP archive for easy backup, documentation, or migration.
+  - Download as a ZIP archive for backup, migration, or documentation.

 - **Bulk Import of Scripts & Monitoring Policies**
-  - Import multiple scripts or policies at once using unpacked JSON files from your computer.
+  - Import multiple scripts or policies using unpacked JSON files from your computer.
-  - Perfect for onboarding, migration, or updating your automation set.
+  - Efficient for onboarding, migration, and keeping environments in sync.

 - **Live Compare with GitHub**
-  - Instantly compare scripts and policies in NinjaOne with versions in your private GitHub repository.
+  - Instantly compare your scripts and policies in NinjaOne with those stored in your private GitHub repository.
-  - See differences and keep your automation libraries aligned.
+  - See clear differences and keep automation libraries aligned.
-  - _Note: SHADOW does **not** yet support restoring/importing from GitHub to NinjaOne—this is planned for future versions._
+  - Note: Importing/restoring directly from GitHub to NinjaOne is planned for future releases.

 - **Settings Panel for GitHub Integration**
-  - Enter and save your GitHub token, repository, branch, and target path securely in the extension popup.
+  - Enter your GitHub token, repository, branch, and path in the extension popup.
+  - Secure storage and encryption for your credentials.

-- **Direct NinjaOne UI Integration**
+- **Direct UI Integration in NinjaOne**
   - SHADOW injects custom buttons and overlays in the NinjaOne web interface for direct access to all features.

+- **Advanced Security**
+  - Secure storage for sensitive data, with AES-GCM encryption for GitHub tokens.
+  - Strict permissions, comprehensive validation, and a hardened content security policy.

 ---